mtholder/llpllpp/README.md

 Currently this relies on the "minor" branch of that repo (but only because of some `const` stuff - it is not far from working on the master branch).

+It also uses easyloggingpp which is distributed under an MIT License.
+See http://github.com/easylogging/ for info on that project.
+The file from that project is llpllpp/easylogging++.h

 # Installation

 ## Prerequisites